weidengeist/Willowbot/README.md

 ```
 cd /home/thatsme/Willowbot
 ```
 on Linux/Mac.
-Now start the bot by typing
+Now create the initial config files by typing
 ```
 python main_cli.py --configure
 ```
 and pressing the Enter button.
-Depending on the installation routine, it might be necessary to use `py` instead of `python` when using a Windows system.
+Depending on your Python installation, it might be necessary to use `py` or `python3` instead of `python`.

 If everything is installed correctly, you should now be presented Willowbot’s message that and where it has created a config and a logins file for you.
 The default directories for those files (`config.py` and `logins.py`) are the following ones: